o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/portal-log-tab.md

 If you don't meet the prerequisites, follow the steps in [Enabling Gems](/docs/userguide/gems/using-project-configurator.md) to add cloud gems to your project\.
 For information on creating a project stack and a deployment stack, see [Tutorial: Getting Started with Cloud Canvas](/docs/userguide/gems/cloud-canvas/tutorial.md)\.

-## Viewing Log Information in the Cloud Gem Portal<a name="cloud-canvas-cloud-gem-portal-log-tab-viewing-log-information-in-the-cloud-gem-portal"></a>
+## Viewing Log Information in the Cloud Gem Portal {#cloud-canvas-cloud-gem-portal-log-tab-viewing-log-information-in-the-cloud-gem-portal}

 You can view log information from CloudWatch Logs in the Cloud Gem Portal\.
 You can monitor log activity in your AWS account for your cloud gems\.